ctedeleon/University-World-Ranking-Analysis/README.md

 2. Do all ranking systems include the same countries?
 3. How does the university score change over time?

+### Scripts
+Only some scripts were uploaded onto GitHub (due to size issues).
+The scripts included discuss cleaning the data sets (i.e. checking for data types, missing values, and duplicates), supervised machine learning (regression analysis), unsupervised machine learning (cluster analysis), and spatial analysis (choropleth maps).

 ### Link to Tableau Storyboard